-- alteration of a dredging schedule; - modification of work methods within the approved scope of works; - adjustment of environmental monitoring response levels; - changes to project description; and - future changes or improvements to dredging technology.
+- alteration of dredging schedule; - modification of work methods within approved scope; - adjustment of environmental monitoring response levels; - change to project description; and - future changes or improvements to dredging technology.

 Changes will be approved by the Executive General Manager, Operations or delegate, with any necessary changes to this EMP handled in accordance with Table 3.